 Online Security Issues

-If you plan to be travelling often, you’re going to be using a lot of the free WiFi that’s offered in airports, cafe’s, hostels and a bunch of other public places.
-The connections offered by these sources are not known to be as secure as what you’re used to back home, majorly because a large group of people tend to access the Internet through the same network, and so there’s no restrictions to access.
-This presents an opportunity to hackers since they’re able to go through a network’s users and identify a number who don’t have their security set up right.
+If you plan to be traveling often, you’re going to be using a lot of the free WiFi that’s offered in airports, cafes, hostels, and a bunch of other public places.
+The connections offered by these sources are not known to be as secure as what you’re used to, back home, majorly because a large group of people tends to access the Internet through the same network, and so there are no restrictions to access.
+This presents an opportunity to hackers since they’re able to go through a network’s users and identify a number who don’t have their security set upright.
 This allows them to hack into people’s accounts and steal valuable information such as your banking details & passwords; stuff you wouldn’t want to have in any other person’s hands.